Glenise L. McKenzie, R.N., M.N., Ph.D.

 I am passionate about educating nurses and developing habits for life-long learning.
 I have been on faculty at OHSU since 2006.
 Clinically I am passionate about promoting and maintaining the physical and mental health of older adults.

-I teach in both the undergraduate and Masters of Education programs in the areas of mental health, gerontology, ethics and leadership.
+I teach in the undergraduate, RN-BS and Masters of Education programs in the areas of mental health, communication, gerontology, ethics and leadership.

-My clinical experience includes over 20 years of providing care for adults and older adults in acute and outpatient psychiatric care settings.
+My clinical experience includes over 20 years of providing care for adults and older adults in acute and outpatient psychiatric and behavioral health settings.

 McKenzie, G., Teri, L., Pike, K., LaFazia, D., & van Leynseele, J. (2012).
 Reactions of assisted living staff to behavioral and psychological symptoms of dementia.
 Geriatric Nursing.
 33 (2), 96-104.